The North Pole by Submarine

 The North Pole by Submarine is the only album released by ambient techno artist Bleep.
 Bleep was the one-time moniker of Geir Jenssen, who is more widely known as Biosphere.
 Shortly after North Pole was released, Jenssen moved in a far more ambient direction with his music, and changed the name under which he released his new music to avoid any comparison with "bleep house".

 The album was released on SSR Records (sub-label of Crammed Discs) and Tokuma Japan Communications music labels.

-Crtical reeception
+Critical reception

 In his book Ocean of Sound (1995), David Toop described The North Pole by Submarine as "a promising Belgian New Beat/acid album" and noted how some of the record is sampled from radio transmissions.
-In a retrospective review, John Bush of AllMusic wrote how the "pre-Bisophere album" contains "few ambient tones", instead focusing on "heavy house/pop rhythms and acid effects" to create music aimed exclusively at dancefloors.
+In a retrospective review, John Bush of AllMusic wrote how the "pre-Biosphere album" contains "few ambient tones", instead focusing on "heavy house/pop rhythms and acid effects" to create music aimed exclusively at dancefloors.